deanturpin/superdean.com/README.md

 See the [full spreadsheet](tools.xlsx).

 ### Inspect

-You don't need much to get started, you're basically just having a closer look.
+You don't need much to get started -- you're basically just having a closer look -- but I often go out with a loupe in my jacket pocket.

 - Eyeglass/loupe 2.8x (Bergeon 4422-3.5) -- note the Bergeon name is the focal length not the magnification
 - Large cleaning cloth (Selvyt Medium White Size: Size A 25x25cm)